s0rta/revengate-new/loose-ends.md

 ## Strategies
 - [ ] Tracking asserts that the target is on the same board
 - [ ] Hero will sometimes move into an enemy while travelling
-- [ ] Travelling ignores conditions
+- [ ] Travelling should ignore conditions

 ## Board
 - [ ] inspect_tile() includes coord, pos, terrain, destination board for connectors